South London derby

+Sutton United were founded in 1898 but only played their first competitive derby in 2017, an FA Cup game against AFC Wimbledon.
+Sutton gained promotion into the English Football League for the first time in the 2020–21 season.
+They competed in League Two for three seasons, playing seven derbies against Wimbledon and Charlton, before being relegated back to the National League in 2024.
+Bromley were founded in 1892 and played their entire history in non-league, until winning promotion from the National League in the Play-off Final in 2024.

 Millwall hold a winning record over Charlton, Palace, and Wimbledon.
-Charlton has a losing record against all three clubs.
-AFC Wimbledon and Crystal Palace both have winning records against Charlton but have yet to play a game against each other.
-Sutton has a winning record over Wimbledon and have yet to play another South London team.
-As of the 2022–23 season, Crystal Palace play in the Premier League, Millwall play in the Championship, Charlton play in League One, and Sutton United and AFC Wimbledon play in League Two.
+Wimbledon and Crystal Palace both have winning records against Charlton but have yet to play a game against each other.
+Charlton hold a losing record against all three.
+Bromley won their first South London derby in the Football League against Wimbledon, and have lost two cup games against Wimbledon and Charlton.
+As of the 2025–26 season, Crystal Palace play in the Premier League, Millwall and Charlton play in the Championship, AFC Wimbledon play in League One, and Bromley play in League Two.

 History

 Early rivalries

 Millwall were founded in 1885, some 20 years before Charlton Athletic and Crystal Palace, who were both founded in 1905.
 Soon after Crystal Palace were formed, they joined the Southern Football League, of which Millwall were founding members.
 The two teams played against each other for ten seasons in this league.
 The first contested competitive game between the sides was played on 17 November 1906, with Palace winning 3–0 although the fixture was not yet a South London derby – Millwall were based in East London until 1910.
 Up until that point the most successful team based in South London was Woolwich Arsenal, who were the first Southern member elected to the Football League in 1893.

 Charlton Athletic's early years were somewhat hindered by the presence of Woolwich Arsenal, who were the closest team in locality and were well supported.
 Charlton spent the first years of their history playing in non-professional leagues and did not play either Palace or Millwall.
 Eventually, Woolwich Arsenal moved to North London, losing the 'Woolwich' from their name, in 1913.
 The same year Charlton adopted senior status.
 They became a professional team in 1920, joining the Southern League.
 Both Millwall and Crystal Palace joined the Football League in the 1920–21 season, playing in the Third Division, while Charlton Athletic joined the year after for the 1921–22 season, finally competing at the same level as both their South London neighbours.
 Wimbledon became a Football League club five decades later in the 1977–78 season, playing their first South London derby against Millwall in 1980.